KatherineMichel/digital-commonplace/python-and-javascript-learning-resources.md

 ## Django Organization Tools

 <!--
+https://learndjango.com/tutorials/how-get-hired-django-developer | How to Get Hired as a Django Developer | LearnDjango

 https://twitter.com/anthonypjshaw/status/1227945903379619840 | Anthony Shaw 🐍 on Twitter: "If you want to pass any Python interview or online test: 1: memorise the range() function 2: memorise the map() and filter() functions 3. memorise the difference between sorted(x) and x.sort()" / Twitter

 https://twitter.com/umaar/status/1259521141921767427 | Umar Hansa on Twitter: "I've found some coding exercises I submitted when applying for jobs at tech companies.
 Would you folks be interested in a blog post explaining how I approach such coding challenges and some lessons learned? https://t.co/qzdairdJwH" / Twitter